Hours: Security services are available 24 hours a day, seven days a week.

 8. Force - Force is the use of physical violence and/or imposing on someone physically to gain sexual access.
 It includes threats, intimidation (implied threats) and coercion that overcome resistance or produce consent.

-11. Complainant – The term Complainant refers to the person making the complaint or report.
+11. Reporting Party – The term Reporting Party refers to the person making the allegation or report.
 That person is usually the person who experienced the harassment, sexual misconduct or other violation of this policy.

 APPLICABLE LAWS, ORDINANCES, AND REGULATIONS

 All federal, state, and municipal laws apply on campus.
 This includes the New York State Penal Law, which details the criminal statutes dealing with sex offenses.
 According to New York State statutes, there are varying degrees of sexual assault.
 Sexual Assault of any kind is not only a crime, but also a violation of this policy.